CJchanghwan/speaker_recognition_framework/README.md

     --initial_model /path/model/save/saved_weight.model
 ```

-With AS-norm, this system performs EER: 0.86.
+With AS-Norm, this system performs EER: 0.86.
 We will not update this code recently since no enough time for this work.
 I suggest you the following paper if you want to add AS-norm or other norm methods:
 In the case of AS-Norm, it takes a lot of time, and in our case, it took more than 24 hours on Nvidia A5000.

 # Acknowledge